aws-powertools/powertools-lambda-python/docs/quickstart.md

 [INFO]  2021-11-22T15:32:02.145Z        ba3bea3d-fe3a-45db-a2ce-72e813d55b91    Request from unknown received
 ```

-So far so good!
-You might also decide to add additional context into your logs.
+So far everything is fine!
+You might also decide to add additional context to your logs.
-You can take it from lambda context or event.
-Downside of this approach is that we would add additional complexity to ensure that you always add those specific attributes in every place.
+You can take it out of the lambda context or the event.
+The downside of this approach is that we would add extra complexity to ensure that you always add these specific attributes in each location.
-Also, we added boilerplate code and even with additional third party library it is not straightforward.
+In addition, we added the boilerplate code and even with a third-party library, it's not straightforward.
-Can we do better?
+Is there anything else we can do?
 Yes!
-We can use powertools logger capabilities as with next example.
+We may use the powertools logger functions as in the following example.
 === "app.py"

     ```python hl_lines="1 6 13 19 23"